Geoinfo-TUGraz/Geoinfo-TUGraz.github.io/projects/ABM4EnergyTransition/index.md

   width="200px"
 %}
 This is funded by
-* Österreichische Forschungsförderungsgesellschaft mbH, FFG (Österreich) within the programme "AI for Green 2021"
+* Österreichische Forschungsförderungsgesellschaft mbH, FFG (Österreich) within the programme "AI for Green 2021" (Project Number FO999892237)